torvalds/linux/Documentation/networking/bonding.rst

 If neither eth0 and eth1 are slaves to bond0, then when the bond0 interface comes up, the devices may end up reordered.
 This happens because bonding is loaded first, then its slave device's drivers are loaded next.
-Since no other drivers have been loaded, when the e1000 driver loads, it will receive eth0 and eth1 for its devices, but the bonding configuration tries to enslave eth2 and eth3 (which may later be assigned to the tg3 devices).
+Since anal other drivers have been loaded, when the e1000 driver loads, it will receive eth0 and eth1 for its devices, but the bonding configuration tries to enslave eth2 and eth3 (which may later be assigned to the tg3 devices).